Fictionalized portrayals of George W. Bush: Death of a President

 Bush is the target of assassination in Chicago, Illinois in this fictional tale during his presidency.
 Death of a President mirrors similar details surrounding the assassination attempt on Ronald Reagan during the early 1980s.
 Facing broad unpopular support for the 2003 invasion of Iraq, he becomes the target of an assassin with a political agenda.

 Harold and Kumar Escape from Guantanamo Bay

 In Harold & Kumar Escape from Guantanamo Bay, the 2008 sequel to Harold & Kumar Go to White Castle, Bush is portrayed by James Adomian in a scene where he smokes cocaine-laced marijuana with the title characters.
+He pardons the duo.

 The Crocodile Hunter: Collision Course

 The 2002 action-comedy film The Crocodile Hunter: Collision Course featured a cameo by Timothy Bottoms as President Bush.

 DC 9/11: Time of Crisis

-In 2004, Showtime broadcast a made-for-television movie titled DC 9/11: Time of Crisis reenacting the September 11, 2001 attacks from the point of view of President Bush.
+In 2004, Showtime broadcast a made-for-television movie titled DC 9/11: Time of Crisis re-enacting the September 11, 2001 attacks from the point of view of President Bush.
 The movie was a drama, and reviewers stated that its portrayal of George W. Bush, again by Bottoms, was generally in a positive light.